intelsmartedgeons/docs/experience-kits/developer-experience-kit/developer-experience-kit-introduction.md

 ### Next

-The next section includes detailed description of the building blocks included in the Intel® Smart Edge Open Developer Experience Kit.
+The next section includes detailed description of the building blocks included in the Intel® Smart Edge Developer Experience Kit.